Libya / North Africa

 The 6th Division was the first into action in North Africa.
 It fought in Libya in Operation Compass from December 1940, against the Italian Fascist forces of Benito Mussolini.
 Italian military operations in North Africa were centred on Italian colonies in Libya from which they advanced east toward the British in Egypt.
 The Italian plan was to strike through Egypt to the Suez Canal.
 This posed a threat to British positions in Egypt and Sudan, and to communications with India.
 The Italians began their advance in September 1940 with half a million troops, outnumbering the British and Commonwealth forces.

 The Australian 6th Division and British 7th Armoured Division counterattacked, supported by the British Royal Air Force (RAF).
-Under the leadership of British Corps Commander Lieutenant General Richard O'Connor, combined Allied forces drove the Italians back across the desert.
+Under the leadership of British Corps Commander Lieutenant General Richard O'Connor, combined Allied forces drove the Italians back across the desert under 'Operation Compass'.

 However the Italian defeat triggered a much bigger threat - after the collapse of Italian power in North Africa, Hitler was forced to intervene and send his own troops, the legendary Afrika Korps under charimsatic commander General Erwin Rommel, "The Desert Fox".
 They arrived in March 1941.
 Reinforcing the Italians, they advanced across the deserts of North Africa on 31 March 1941 and quickly regained territory lost to the Australians and British.
 Allied forces were pushed back by the tactical superiority of the Afrika Korps.
 The combined German-Italian forces duly arrived at the approaches to the Port of Tobruk.

-Thus began the Siege of Tobruk, addressed elsewhere in its own campaign page 'Siege of Tobruk (/explore/campaigns/85)', in which the 9th Division and the 18th Brigade of the 7th Division under Australian General Sir Leslie Mooreshead distinguished themselves and earned the sobriquet "The Rats of Tobruk".
+Thus began the 'Siege of Tobruk (/explore/campaigns/85)', in which the 9th Division and the 18th Brigade of the 7th Division under Australian General Sir Leslie Mooreshead distinguished themselves and earned the sobriquet "The Rats of Tobruk".

 The 7th Division was committed to Syria - Operation Exporter (/explore/campaigns/16) in mid 1941.